montahaee/bashToolkit/README.md

 `🔵 export PATH=🔴$PATH:/path/to/your`

-Now, you can use the script by running `SEXT /path/to/desired/directory/ [-a/-p] current_extension,desired_extension`.
+Now, you can use the script by running `OFWE /path/to/desired/directory/ [-a/-p] current_extension`.

 ---

+## 📄 Script 3: Change File Extensions (SEXT)

+The third script in our toolkit, `SEXT` (an abbreviation for **S**cript for **EXT**ension change), is designed to change the extension of files in a specified directory.
+It provides options to apply the changes to all directories (i.e., parent and children) or only the parent directory as described and shown in the next section.

+### 🚀 Usage:

+The preparation for running is similar to the [last](#-usage-1) one

+Now, The script is enabled to run by `SEXT /path/to/desired/directory/ [-a/-p] current_extension,desired_extension`.

+---

-## 📄 Script 3: Handle Kept-Back Packages (UKB)
+## 📄 Script 4: Handle Kept-Back Packages (UKB)

-The third script in our toolkit, `UKB` (for **U**pgrade **K**ept**B**ack package), is designed to handle kept-back packages that often occur after an Ubuntu upgrade.
+The fourth script in our toolkit, `UKB` (for **U**pgrade **K**ept**B**ack package), is designed to handle kept-back packages that often occur after an Ubuntu upgrade.
 It provides an interactive way to upgrade these packages.
 Please note, sometimes the upgrade of the kept-back package can affect your system.
 Therefore, use this script very carefully, considering the compatibility of other packages in your system.

 ### 🚀 Usage:

-The preparation for running is similar to the [last](#-usage-1) one
+The preparation for running is similar to the [second](#-usage-1) one

 You can now run the script by hitting `ukb`.

 ---